 It is an iBook, so you will either need an iPad to read it, or if you don’t have an iPad, you can purchase the PDF version.
 The book includes 137 pages, 27 screencasts, and an additional hour of audio interviews.

-The Ultimate Sales Machine by Chet Holmes (New York City: Portfolio Trade, 2006)
+The Ultimate Sales Machine (New York City: Portfolio Trade, 2006)

 This is by far the best business book I have ever read.
 I know that is a big claim, but I found the book enormously compelling.
 It is full of real-world examples, brilliant strategies, and proven tactics.
 And make no mistake: this book is not just about sales.
 It is about life and an approach to running a business that is different than anything I have ever read.
 I can see why Tony Robbins partnered with him.
 (Sadly, Chet died of leukemia in 2012.)